theladyjaye/mockingbird/README.md

     def get_contact(self):
         """
-        this method is not done yet, but it would be really great to the my front end developers start working and not wait on me so I will use the MockContactRepository for the time being while I work here.
-Maybe fetch Django Models or some other custom work...
+        this method is not done yet, but it would be really great for the my front end developers start working and not wait on me.
+        I will use the MockContactRepository for the time being while I work here.
+Maybe I will fetch Django Models or some other custom work...
 Who knows!
 While I figure it out though no need to make my front end wait!
         """